9 Movies Every Salesperson Needs to Watch

-Editor's Note: As we start the second half of 2019, we're looking back at some of the year's most popular posts on the LinkedIn Sales Blog.
-This one ranked No. 2.
+Editor's Note: As 2020 begins, we're looking back at some of 2019's most popular posts on the LinkedIn Sales Blog.
+This post ranked No. 1.

 The scent of popcorn wafts through the living room.
 Assorted candies and snacks are spread out across the coffee table.
 You’ve loaded the sofa up with blankets and pillows for maximum comfort.

 I can think of one thing that upgrades the experience: When those movies you settle in to enjoy offer value beyond mere entertainment.
 I would guess I’m not alone in saying I’ve watched plenty of flicks that had a lasting impact on me.

 In particular, I like watching stories that help me grow professionally, by providing me with perspective, applicable lessons, or simply inspiration.